-Both Williams and Santos are considered missing and endangered and both were last seen in the company of now-fired CCSO deputy Steve Calkins.
+Terrence Williams and Felipe Santos are considered missing and endangered.
+Both men were last seen in the company of now-fired CCSO deputy Steve Calkins.

 Williams was 27 when he encountered Calkins in the area of 111th Avenue North and Vanderbilt Drive in North Naples on Jan.
 12, 2004.